-Shooting Sports Ranges (8-1-2022rah)

-- 3. The RSO will conduct the general operation of the range for that day. - 4.
-The RSO will report all serious problems to the CRSO and enter them in the daily log. - C. NRA Assistant RSO, if required by National Camp Standards or the Nation Shooting Sports Manual - 1 Assists the RSO in daily operations - 2 Enforces Range Rules - 3 Periodically walks the ranges to ensure safety rules and Range Rules in general are observed. - 4 Performs minor range maintenance, cleaning and general clean up. - 5 Repair and reface target carriers. - 6 Performs other duties assigned by the CRSO. - D. NRA Instructor - 1.
-NRA instructor.
+- A. CRSO (Chief Range Safety Officer) - 1.
+The CRSO is appointed by the C.C.D. and the S.S.C.
+Chairman. - 2.
+The CRSO, or his/her designated representative, is responsible for the continued safety of the ranges.
+If an unsafe condition exists he/she will cause the shutdown of that portion of the range complex and inform the C.C.D. of the condition that caused this shutdown. - B. Range Safety Officer (RSO) - 1.
+The RSO is appointed by the CRSO - 2.
+The RSO must be currently certified by the NRA as an RSO and must have a current NRA RSO card with him/her while supervising any range on MTC. - 3.
+The RSO MUST complete a range orientation conducted by the S.S.C. and CRSO or their designee. - 4.
+The RSO will conduct the general operation of the range for that day. - 5.
+The RSO will report all serious problems to the CRSO and enter them in the daily log. - C. Assistant RSO, if required by National Camp Standards or the Nation Shooting Sports Manual - 1 Assists the RSO in daily operations - 2 Enforces Range Rules - 3 Periodically walks the ranges to ensure safety rules and Range Rules in general are observed - 4 Performs minor range maintenance, cleaning and general clean up. - 5 Repair and reface target carriers - 6 Performs other duties assigned by the CRSO

+D. Instructor

+1. NRA instructor.

 The Instructor must be twenty-one years of age or older, have a current NRA instructor rating in the specific shooting sports program for which supervision and instruction is required.
-For example; Shotgun Instructor for the Shotgun Range, Muzzleloading Rifle Instructor for the Muzzleloading Rifle Range, etc. The BSA National Camping School shooting sports director (with current UP TO DATE certification) can be the NRA Instructor, provided they carry the certification for that specific discipline.
+For example; Shotgun Instructor for the Shotgun Range, Muzzleloading Rifle Instructor for the Muzzleloading Rifle Range, etc. The BSA National Camping School shooting sports director (with current certification) can be the NRA Instructor.